syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Installer-for-Individual-Platform/Essential-Studio-Installer-for-Individual-Platform.md

 3. Click Next.

-    > Note: The Unlock Key is validated and the License Agreement dialog opens.
+    N> The Unlock Key is validated and the License Agreement dialog opens.

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img5.png)